Wildlife of Egypt

-The wildlife of Egypt is composed of the flora and fauna of this country in northeastern Africa and southwestern Asia, and is substantial and varied.
+The wildlife of Egypt is composed of the flora and fauna of this country in North Africa and West Asia, and is substantial and varied.
 Apart from the fertile Nile Valley, which bisects the country from south to north, the majority of Egypt's landscape is desert, with a few scattered oases.
 It has long coastlines on the Mediterranean Sea, the Gulf of Suez, the Gulf of Aqaba and the Red Sea.
 Each geographic region has a diversity of plants and animals each adapted to its own particular habitat.